-First, there is an unexpected encounter the first night with Brad (magnificent played by Eric Balfour), a pretty intimidating guy with a heavy Irish accent, who apparently organizes hikes in these forests and invites himself to eat the fish caught by himself.
+First, there is an unexpected encounter the first night with Brad (magnificently played by Eric Balfour), a pretty intimidating guy with a heavy Irish accent, who organizes hikes in these forests and invites himself to eat the fish caught by himself.
 What follows is a magnificent spectacle in which the two men try to outdo each other in a game of uber-coolness.
 There’s even the spontaneous symbolic gesture of Brad to mark his territory by urinating firmly.
-After this there is not more than the sight of the couple who diligently pursues its path to the final destination.
-Alex leads the way with determination, until he comes to the conclusion that they are completely lost.
+After this, there is not more than the sight of the couple who diligently pursues its path to the final destination.
+Alex leads the way with determination until he concludes that they are completely lost.
 And then the power exchange unfolds with Jenn taking matters in her own hands, while Alex gradually transforms into a heap of misery and turns into an uncertain wimp.
 Beautifully filmed, this gradual transition.

 Telling more about this rather tense confrontation between man and nature would only reveal too much and completely nullify the pleasure of watching it.
 Let me put it this way, in the end, it feels a lot like other films in which individuals are faced with life-threatening situations.
 Whether it’s in “Jurassic Park” where Robert Muldoon (Bob Peck) is being attacked by some velociraptors.
 Or those three men in “Jaws” floating around in their fishing boat and intensely looking to the ocean anxiously waiting for the big white shark to strike.
 The atmosphere is identical.
 A tense atmosphere with the harassed and helpless future victims enduring panic moments and with every snap of a twig, bang on the ground, or unknown animal sound they startle.

 Enjoyable survival movie.